google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 }
 ```

-In order to use your custom renderer, first, import it at the top of `index.js`.
+In order to use the custom renderer, it has to be imported at the top of `index.js`.

 ```js
 import './markers/custom_marker_svg';
 ```

-Then, change your call to `Blockly.inject` to pass the newly registered renderer name `custom_renderer`:
+Then, change the call to `Blockly.inject` to pass the newly registered renderer named `custom_renderer`:

 ```js
 const ws = Blockly.inject(blocklyDiv, {